Article - Health Occupations

 (3) Consider in the case of each participant whether the participant may safely continue or resume to practice or qualify for licensure or certification to practice; and

-(4) Have meetings as necessary to consider the requests of registered nurses, advanced practice registered nurses, licensed practical nurses, nursing assistants, medication technicians, electrologists, licensed direct–entry midwives, or applicants to participate in the program, and consider reports regarding participants.
+(4) Have meetings as necessary to consider the requests of registered nurses, advanced practice registered nurses, licensed practical nurses, nursing assistants, medication technicians, electrologists, licensed direct–entry midwives, licensed certified midwives, or applicants to participate in the program, and consider reports regarding participants.

 (k) In addition to the duties set forth elsewhere in this subtitle, the Committee shall: